 Syrian Refugees: Meet the People Everyone's Talking About

-Catholic Relief Services has assisted a million Syrian and Iraqi refugees in the Middle East and Europe.
+Catholic Relief Services has assisted 1.25 million refugees from Syria in the Middle East and Europe.
 Working with and for them, we get to know them, learning not only about the fear and terror they fled, but also their hopes and dreams for a peaceful future.
-The tragic terrorist attacks in Paris have led many Americans to believe that closing our doors to these innocent men, women and children is the way to protect our nation.
+Many Americans believe that closing our doors to these innocent men, women and children is the way to protect our nation.
 Our experience shows that is not the case.
 We ask you to meet six Syrian refugees, who once lived in Syria, enjoying their families and thriving in fulfilling jobs, but now face only uncertainty.
 They deserve our compassion rather than our fear.
 You can help by donating to our work to assist Syrian refugees.

 'She likes to know about everything'